pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

   					:description => 'London East End') end
 ```
-Note that tag and category names must be lower-case (optionally) with underscores, with a maximum length of 30 characters.
+Note that tag and category names must be lower-case, and optionally contain underscores.
+They have a maximum length of 30 characters.
 The tag and category descriptions can be free text.

 ### Assigning and Removing Tags